webslinger74/jenkinsfirst/README.md

 # jenkinsfirst

-project working on CI with jenkins will this ever work
+project working on CI with jenkins will this ever work might to do this time